dxc-technology/halstack-client/README.md

 # Halstack Client for JavaScript

 Halstack Client for JavaScript enables developers to easily work with hypermedia-based APIs in a declarative manner.
-It offers a set of functionalities to facilitate the navigation between hypermedia resources and get access to their properties dynamically, based on the HAL and JSON Hyperschema specifications.
+It offers a set of functionalities to facilitate the navigation between hypermedia resources and get access to their properties dynamically, based on the JSON:API and JSON Hyperschema specifications.

 This SDK is released as a client-agnostic library that can be used both in browser applications (such as Vanilla JS, React or Angular applications) or backend applications (node.js applications or AWS Lambdas).